The Best Towel Warmers Under 100 (2026)

 The Competition

-Three of the units in this comparison earn a spot but with clear caveats, so it's worth saying plainly where they lose out.
+Three of the units here earn a spot, with clear caveats about where they lose out.

 The 9-Bar DAWEYEAL ($228.88) is the best-equipped warmer here, but at the highest price in the group it only makes sense for a large, multi-towel bathroom.
-For one or two towels you're paying for bars you'll never drape, and the freestanding Sawlece or the under-$100 APORDROUCA covers that need for far less.
+For one or two towels you're paying for bars you won't drape, and the freestanding Sawlece or the under-$100 APORDROUCA covers that need for far less.

-The Aquatrend X-Large heated rack ($189.99) is a real help for a busy family, but it's also one of the priciest and largest options, and its bar-style heat is slower than a bucket.
-If your bathroom is small, or it's just you, its capacity is wasted and its footprint is a liability.
+The Aquatrend X-Large heated rack ($189.99) is a real help for a busy family, but it's also one of the priciest and largest options, and its bar-style heat runs slower than a bucket.
+If your bathroom is small, or it's only you, the capacity goes to waste and the footprint becomes a liability.

-The wall-mounted models in general, the APORDROUCA and the DAWEYEAL, both require drilling into the wall.
-They're excellent if you own your home and want a permanent fixture, but for renters or anyone who'd rather not commit to a spot, they drop out of contention entirely, which is why our top pick is the freestanding Sawlece.
+The wall-mounted models, the APORDROUCA and the DAWEYEAL, both require drilling into the wall.
+They're excellent if you own your home and want a permanent fixture, but for renters or anyone who'd rather not commit to a spot, they drop out of contention, which is why our top pick is the freestanding Sawlece.